 Beeswax is amazing.
 It is truly the item that does it all.
 One of the most impressive uses of beeswax is waterproofing, from shoes to backpacks.
 Give it a shot, you’ll be surprised!

 Aside from the obvious “save the planet, don’t use plastic bags”, a fabric bag will also save you money as most supermarkets in New Zealand will charge you for a plastic bag – usually around 10c per bag.
 Fabric bags also make for great pillows when stuffed with a jacket and a jumper, something to keep in mind for your next Great Walk.

 14. Bitten?
 Rub a soap bar on the bite to ease the itch

 You are bound to be bitten by those annoying sandflies a few times when spending time in the New Zealand outdoors.
 Don’t fear, we have a tip for that as well.
-Rub a bar of dry soap onto the bite for a few second and the itch should disappear within a few minutes.
+Rub a bar of dry soap onto the bite for a few seconds and the itch should disappear within a few minutes.
 Repeat as often as needed.
 By the way, check out 7 Ways to Stop Sandfly Bites.

 15. Make a spoon out of a coke bottle